It seems yet one more member of Spain’s Popular Party thinks Spanish laws do not apply to them.

 When asked for her driver’s license by a traffic officer at the scene, Aguirre decided not to produce it but instead attempted to run from police.

 In the process while leaving the scene, her car knocked over a police bike injuring one of the police officers and then Aguirre herself took off driving at speed back to her house, all the while being pursued by the original police officer on his scooter and two other officers who joined the chase in a police car.

 Once back at her home, Esperanza Aguirre drove into her garage and closed the door and disappeared into her house.
 (You really have to wonder what was going on in this woman’s head?)

 Several minutes later, two Civil Guard officers who work at the house protecting Aguirre appeared and attempted to bargain with the traffic police to solve the problem without causing a fuss.

-The conscientious traffic police, however, refused to deal and instead made a report about Aguirre at local police headquarters.
+The conscientious traffic police, however, refused to deal and instead filed a report about Aguirre’s conduct at local police headquarters.

 According to authorities, a typical jail term for this type of incidence could be between six months and a year.